 A genuine review, both positive and negative, is written by a patient who believes they are adding some value for prospective customers.
 In most cases, a genuine review provides some detail about your practice, your staff and the treatment options that you offer.
 A fake review often doesn’t have any firsthand information about you and your practice.
 This is one reason why fake reviews are generally short, vague, and in many cases have grammatical and spelling mistakes.
 Such reviews should immediately raise an alarm and hence, be marked for further investigation.

 Spotting fake online reviews and requesting the review listing website to examine them is one way you can ensure that your prospective patients get genuine information about your dental services and practice.
 Therefore, consistently encourage your patients to leave reviews online.

-BirdEye can help you not only generate more reviews for your practice, but also easily manage and share these reviews to make the most out of them.
-Sign up for a free BirdEye trial account to get help your dental marketing, get more patients to your practice and see how reviews can work for you.
+Birdeye can help you not only generate more reviews for your practice, but also easily manage and share these reviews to make the most out of them.
+Watch a free demo to get help your dental marketing, get more patients to your practice and see how reviews can work for you.

 You can also discover the top 6 dentist review sites that your dental practice should give priority to.